tlienart/Franklin.jl/docs/styling/templates.md

 Let's start by removing everything from `_css/jemdoc.css`.
 Most of what's in there was used for the styling of the top navbar which we don't have anymore (note that the styling of the content itself is in `franklin.css`, don't change that for now; note also that `jemdoc.css` is loaded *after* `franklin.css` so that you can overwrite the styles there).

-Let's now just copy paste the content of the [two](http://jemdoc.jaboc.net/jemdoc.css) [original](http://jemdoc.jaboc.net/jacob.css) stylesheets into ours and hope for the best, we may have some fine-tuning to do after this.
+Let's now just copy-paste the content of the [two](http://jemdoc.jaboc.net/jemdoc.css) [original](http://jemdoc.jaboc.net/jacob.css) stylesheets into ours and hope for the best, we may have some fine-tuning to do after this.

-Doing nothing else than copy pasting already helps a lot:
+Doing nothing else than copy-pasting already helps a lot:

 ![](/assets/jemdoc/jemdoc3.png)